Moetsuki/mm-lang/docs/llvm.md

 - **Scalability**: Handles large programs efficiently

 The LLVM backend provides a solid foundation for generating efficient machine code while maintaining clear code organization and extensibility for future enhancements.

+## Current implementation notes

+- The LLVM struct for classes stores a vtable pointer at index 0, followed by fields in declaration order; field access uses GEP with field_index + 1.
+- Dynamic dispatch is implemented via per-class read-only VTable globals.
+Method calls load the vtable from the object, index the function pointer, and call with `self` as the first parameter.
+- The backend injects C bindings in the prologue and the scope: `printf`, `scanf`, `malloc`, `free`.
+- Registers are typed; conversions are inserted automatically (sext/trunc/zext) for integer widening/narrowing and via casts for explicit `as` conversions.
+- Strings are emitted as private unnamed_addr constants and addressed with `getelementptr` to produce a `ptr` for interop.